LibreTexts/ngshare/docs/api/course.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Remove a student (instructors only)*

-Submissions of the student are not removed from the course (visible to instructors).
+The student's submissions are not removed from the course (visible to instructors).

 Response
 """"""""